 In the previous example you learned how to define the GrossMargin column in the Sales table to compute the gross margin amount.
 However, what happens if you want to show the gross margin as a percentage of the sales amount?
 You could create a calculated column with the following formula:

 This formula computes the right value at the row level, as you can see in the following picture.

-Nevertheless, when you compute the aggregate value of a percentage, you cannot rely on calculated columns.
-In fact, you need to compute the aggregate value as the sum of gross margin divided by the sum of sales amount.
-Therefore, in this case, you need to compute the ratio on the aggregates; you cannot use an aggregation of calculated columns.
-In other words, you compute the ratio of the sum, not the sum of the ratio.
+Nevertheless, when computing the aggregate value of a percentage, you cannot rely on calculated columns.
+Instead you need to compute the aggregate value as the sum of gross margin divided by the sum of sales amount.
+Therefore, in this case, you need to compute the ratio on the aggregates – you cannot use an aggregation of calculated columns.
+In other words, you compute the ratio of the sums, not the sum of the ratio.

 You cannot use a calculated column for this operation.
 If you need to operate on aggregate values instead of on a row-by-row basis, you must create measures.

-For convenience, when we write a formula for a measure in an article (or in a book), we use the convention:
+For convenience, when writing a formula for a measure in an article or in a book, we use the convention:

 TableName[MeasureName] := <DAX expression for measure>

-Such a syntax simplify the definition of the name of the measure, the table to which it belongs to, and its DAX expression.
-Depending on the tool you use, you have to use a different syntax entering the formula in the user interface.
+This syntax simplifies the definition of the name of the measure, of the table it belongs to, and of its DAX expression.
+Depending on the tool you use, you have to use a different syntax when entering the formula in the user interface.
 For example, consider the correct implementation for the GrossMarginPct defined as a measure:

 Sales[Gross Margin %] := DIVIDE ( SUM ( Sales[GrossMargin] ), SUM (Sales[SalesAmount] ) )